Count Arthur Strong (TV series): Production

 In 2009, it was reported that Delaney would be working on making a television version of Count Arthur Strong's Radio Show! for Talkback Thames and BBC Two, and further that Graham Linehan and Jeremy Dyson were working on a project for TV called Count Arthur Strong's Entertainment Game.
 The quiz show format was subsequently dropped in favour of a sitcom.

-The series was recorded in front of a live audience from January to February 2013 at Pinewood Studios.
+The first series was recorded in front of a live audience from January to February 2013 at Pinewood Studios.
 The first episode of Count Arthur Strong was recorded on 10 January 2013 at Pinewood Studios.
 Written by Steve Delaney and Graham Linehan, it co-starred Rory Kinnear as the son of the recently deceased Max Baker, Count Arthur's erstwhile comedy partner.
 Michael Baker (Kinnear) sets out to track down Count Arthur after the death of his father in order to write a biography.